 - 4.18 As well as having several community facilities that underpin village life and provide services to the village, Ashton has a small number of sport and recreation facilities.
-These will be protected and include large area of pitches and facilities at the Rugby Club and the smaller Hutland, now used as allotments. - 4.19 Policy ANDP5 is in general conformity with Policy RC2 Community Needs of the WNJCS that seeks to resist the loss of built sport facilities and the loss of open space.
+These will be protected and include large area of pitches and facilities at the Men's Own Rugby Club, the smaller Hutland, now used as allotments, and the recreation ground to the rear of the Old Crown. - 4.19 Policy ANDP5 is in general conformity with Policy RC2 Community Needs of the WNJCS that seeks to resist the loss of built sport facilities and the loss of open space.
 Policy ANDP5 also supports the national policy aim of promoting healthy communities with access to sports facilities, allotments and recreation space.